mindspore-ai/docs/docs/mindspore/source_en/design/pluggable_device.md

 - Custom graph optimization, which allows splitting and fusion of certain operators according to the features of the hardware, and other custom modifications to the graph.

 - Operator selection and operator compilation.
 - Memory management.
-DeviceAddres is the abstraction of memory, and third-party chip vendors need to implement the function of copying between Host and Device.
+DeviceAddress is the abstraction of memory, and third-party chip vendors need to implement the function of copying between Host and Device.
 It also needs to provide memory request and destruction functions.
 To facilitate third-party chip vendors, MindSpore provides a set of memory pool implementations and an efficient memory reuse algorithm, SOMAS, in the Common component.
 - Stream management.
 If the chip to be docked has the concept of stream, it needs to provide the function of creation and destruction. and If not, it will run in single stream mode.

 ![image](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.7.0rc1/docs/mindspore/source_zh_cn/design/images/pluggable_device_kernel.png)